aquarius29/mentorship/README.md

 of the University of GOthenburg.

 This project is suppose to update itself on every push.
 Automatic service hook should be handling that.

+Something is wrong with the php side of the script ...